Breast cancer claims Pharmac fighter Wiki Mulholland as inquiry into drug-buying agency to be released - NZ Herald

 By then, the struggle had expanded well beyond Ibrance.
 Malcolm had become the spokesman for a group he helped establish - Patient Voice Aotearoa- which sought Pharmac's reform and a doubling of its drug-buying budget.

-A delayed review of Pharmac is due within days.
-It could be today.
+The interim report of a review into Pharmac is due within days.
+It could be released today.
 The review studies how Pharmac meets its objectives, what scope exists for improvement, the timeliness and transparency of its decisions and if there is equitable access to medicines for Māori and Pacific peoples.

-The findings of the inquiry may yet be a fitting tribute to how Mulholland's final three years contributed to a society she and Malcolm had already given so much.
-Or it may not.
+Malcolm, who is surrounded today by whanau and friends, says: "If there was one thing to have a part of Wiki's legacy, it would be to bring about a change to Pharmac."

 At the time Mulholland spoke to the Herald, it had been two years since her diagnosis.
 "I used to reflect on 'what does two years mean to me?'